Skip to main content

 Keeping the infant car seat past the weight limit: most infant car seats have a 35 lb limit.
 Many parents continue using them past the point where the child has outgrown them because the travel system convenience is hard to give up.
 A child who has outgrown the car seat needs a convertible car seat regardless of the convenience.

 Paying for a travel system when you don't need the bundled car seat: if you already have an infant car seat, or if someone is gifting you one, a travel system may cost more than buying the stroller alone and adding an adaptor.
-Check whether a stroller-only option at a lower price with a $35 adaptor comes to less than the bundled system.
+Check whether a stroller-only option at a lower price plus an adaptor comes to less than the bundled system.

 ---